matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 Final decisions on review are made by the +matrix:matrix.org community (i.e. the core team), acting on behalf of the whole Matrix community.

 Proposals **must** act to the greater benefit of the entire Matrix ecosystem, rather than benefiting or privileging any single player or subset of players - and must not contain any patent encumbered IP.
-The Matrix core team pledges to act as a neutral custodian for Matrix on behalf of the whole ecosystem.
+The Matrix core team pledges to act as a neutral custodian for Matrix on behalf of the whole ecosystem, just as it has since Matrix's inception in May 2014.

 The directions above are not intended to be exhaustive but simple and pragmatic.
 A full governance document for the Matrix core team will follow in due course.